hoppscotch/hoppscotch/README.md

 ## **Developing**

-0. Update [`.env.example`](https://github.com/hoppscotch/hoppscotch/blob/main/.env.example) file found in repository's root directory with your own keys and rename it to `.env`.
+0. Update [`.env.example`](https://github.com/hoppscotch/hoppscotch/blob/main/.env.example) file found in `packages/hoppscotch-app` with your own keys and rename it to `.env`.

 _Sample keys only works with the [production build](https://hoppscotch.io)._